Strategies for Managing and Paying Off Your Debts

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy, also known as liquidation bankruptcy, involves selling your non-exempt assets to repay your creditors.
-After the process is complete, most of your unsecured debts are discharged, meaning you’re no longer legally required to pay them.
+Chapter 7 bankruptcy, or liquidation bankruptcy, involves selling your non-exempt assets to repay your creditors.
+After the process, most of your unsecured debts are discharged, meaning you’re no longer legally required to pay them.

 Chapter 13 Bankruptcy